wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/linode/expedited-baseline-joomla.md

 ![](images/expedited/exo35.png "Exoscale Tutorial Image 35")
 ![](images/expedited/exo36.png "Exoscale Tutorial Image 36")

-If you follow these steps, then, you will have a copy of your community builder customised Joomla application running on exoscale.
+If you follow these steps, then, you will have a copy of your community builder customised Joomla application running on linode.
 When I went to my url www.topdog-insiders.uk, this is what I saw, the baselined version of community builder running:

 ![](images/expedited/exo37.png "Exoscale Tutorial Image 37")